ef10007/Holiday_Vibes/README.md

 * Ajax( Asynchronous JavaScript And XML )

 Each data on the graph(calendar) that hovered/clicked by the user will be displayed, and by using ajax and D3.js, we will implement this.

+(25.Mar.2019: We are going to find its dependent values (i. e. city names) with the country name.
+On 'mymenu' HTML file,  the selected country name has been successfully logged in the console and made URL for Ajax communication.)

 * Flask with python